getchip/DIP-Docs/source/includes/_hdmi.md

-﻿
 # HDMI DIP

 ## Intro

-The HDMI DIP provides the extra hardware necessary for C.H.I.P. to output video using HDMI.
-To connect the DIP to C.H.I.P., first orient C.H.I.P. so that the USB connector is facing away from.
-Then place the DIP atop C.H.I.P. with the HDMI connector facing you and gently press the two boards together.

-Using the HDMI DIP, C.H.I.P. can output a maximum resolution of 1920 by 1080 at 30Hz (a.k.a, 1080p)
+The HDMI DIP allows C.H.I.P. to connect to a monitor or television via an HDMI cable at a maximum resolution of 1920 by 1080 at 30Hz (a.k.a, 1080p)

 The HDMI DIP makes C.H.I.P. even better for traditional uses like presentations, classrooms, and games, and makes amazing things like [large-scale installations](http://blog.nextthing.co/this-is-how-we-made-the-75-tall-mega-pocketc-h-i-p/), magic mirrors, and [urban projection](http://c-uir.org/mup/).